una/una.github.io/_posts/tumblr/2014-03-06-sass-snippets-the-almighty-ampersand.md

 <h3>The Double Ampersand</h3>

 <p>This fun trick by <a href="http://blog.teamtreehouse.com/sass-tip-double-ampersand-selector" target="_blank">Guil Hernandez</a> of Treehouse, is also pretty cool.
-He combines ampersands with the CSS adjacent sibling combinator &#8212; aka the <span style="color:hotpink; font-weight:800">+</span>.
-The <span style="color:hotpink; font-weight:800">+</span> is used to target an element’s immediate sibling (i.e. an image or subtitle immediately following an h1).
+He combines ampersands with the CSS adjacent sibling combinator &#8212; aka the <span style="color:$color--hotpink; font-weight:800">+</span>.
+The <span style="color:$color--hotpink; font-weight:800">+</span> is used to target an element’s immediate sibling (i.e. an image or subtitle immediately following an h1).
 For instance, you can use this in styling blog posts &#8212; where that first image could always be the author, and may need its own unique style.</p>

 <p>My favorite example of his is for columns.
 If you have two, using the double ampersand can really come handy.</p>